 After the last recording on side A of a cassette the teacher/Examiner must announce 'No more recordings on this side.
 Recording continues on side B'.
 Cassettes must be wound on to the end before turning over or starting a new cassette.

-After the last candidate on each cassette/CD, the teacher/examiner must announce 'end of cassette/CD no. ...'; and after the last candidate on the last cassette/CD 'end of examination'.
+After the last recording on each cassette, the teacher/Examiner must announce 'end of cassette number ...'; and after the last recording on the last cassette 'end of examination'.

 Cassettes